NEWS GIGS MP3 GALLERY HISTORY DISCOGRAPHY ORDERING PRESSKIT

 Keiho and Shintaro share a quiet moment

 [Bon] Kyoto was excellent.
 Lots of interesting little lanes like Tokyo but somewhat cleaner, less claustropic.
 Went and ate in an Ekanomi Yaki joint which was just amazing.
 The heat from the hot plate made the sake go straight to our heads.
 Went back to the venue and saw Unknown who were a bit average in execution but good idea.
 Saw Night Teller (gut that organizes 'Sunday Tuning') and he wore a wig - just like Scout - and played mostly covers ridiculously quietly.
 Scout played and we managed to coax another encore out of her.
 She played the 'We woke up late and walked into town' song which makes me want to cry.
 Tried to buy it but she is yet to record it.
-I went for a walk and noticed lots of long-legged prostitutes and host boys
+I went for a walk and noticed lots of long-legged prostitutes and host boys.

 photo